2pinetwork/js-sdk/README.md

 * `oracle`: string identifying which oracle will be queried to obtain the token price.
 * `uses`: string identifying the protocol being used (can be 'Aave' or 'Curve' at the time being).
 * `pool`: string identifying the pool being used (can be 'aave' or 'curve' at the time being).
-* `symbol`: string identifying the token symbol name.
 * `pid`: string identifying pool ID on the Archimedes contract.
 * `chainId`: number identifying the chain in which the vault it is deployed.
 * `borrow`?: optional object containing the borrow depth and percentage used by the vault.

 ### Public methods

-* `constructor(twoPi: TwoPi, data: {id, token, earn, priceId, uses, pool, symbol, chainId, borrow, twoPi})` refer to "Public attributes" to get a description of each argument and attribute.
+* `constructor(twoPi: TwoPi, data: {id, token, earn, priceId, uses, pool, symbol, chainId, borrow, twoPi})` refer to ["Public attributes"](#vault-public-attributes) to get a description of each argument and attribute.
 * `signer()` returns the current assigned signer.
 * `canSign()` whether the current signer is a read-only signer or not.
+* `isPowerVault()` returns true only for 2PI vault (since it is a _special_ vault, with no strategy nor transfers to other protocols).
 * `async shares()` returns the shares of the current signer.
 * `async allowance()` returns the vault's allowance in wei for the current signer.
 * `async balance()` returns the token balance in wei for the current signer.